 The tragedy is when folks who could have built successful freelance careers make mistakes that force them back to the 9-to-5.

 The good news is that with a little advanced planning, you can head off most of these new freelancer mistakes and set yourself up for success, whether you remain a freelancer until retirement or go back to Corporate America on your own terms.

-Your four-year-old PC and comfy kitchen table might be perfect for occasional freelance jobs, but might be frustrating once you're full-time.
+Your four-year-old PC and comfy kitchen table might be perfect for occasional freelance jobs but might be frustrating once you're getting steady assignments.
 Try to anticipate the expenses that are likely to crop up during the first few months and plan for them.

 2. Failing to Define Goals (and Then Revise Them)

-Do you value independence, a flexible schedule, the ability to decide which clients you'll take?
-It doesn't matter what the answers are.
-The only thing that matters is knowing what you need.
+- Do you value independence, a flexible schedule, and the ability to decide which clients you'll take?

 Once you decide what your goals are, set a timeline.
 Check in at set intervals to make sure you're achieving them, and know that it's OK to revise your goals as you learn more about your needs and the market.

-The happiest freelancers I know worked at full-time jobs for a long while, as they were getting their freelance careers off the ground.
-This is important for several reasons.
-First of all, it enables you to try out different kinds of jobs and clients, to determine which ones you like best.
+It's a good idea to get your freelance career off the ground while working a full-time job for a few reasons.
+First of all, it enables you to try out different kinds of jobs and clients to determine which ones you like best.

-Finally, it helps with building that nest egg we discussed earlier.
+Finally, it helps with creating that nest egg you'll need to have on hand.
 The best way to build savings while you're contemplating a freelance career is by setting aside your earnings from any extra work you take on while you still have a full-time job.